Table of Contents

 Loading leaderboard data...

 Results are evaluated using our fine-grained LLM-as-judge framework.
 Overall accuracy requires passing all five specialized judges.
 The content in parentheses next to model's name represents reasoning effort and the max tokens respectively, with the default value for max tokens being 10K.
-Icons Explanation:

 Type: 🧠 = Reasoning Model, 📝 = Chat Model, 🔧 = Tool-augmented Model